kubeshop/testkube/docs/scripts-running.md

 ## Running

-Running scripts looks the same for any type of script Let's assume we've previously created script with name `api-incluster-test`
+Running scripts looks the same for any type of test Let's assume we've previously created test with name `api-incluster-test`

 ### Standard run comnand